 Although founded by an American, Oland Joseph Brooks, the Brooks Steam Company operated out of Stratford, Ontario from 1920 to 1927.
 Its car, the Brook Steamer was an expensive car.
 Only about 125 cars were made before Brooks removed the plant to Buffalo, NY.

 These were not the only manufacturers of Canadian automobiles.
-Many small companies tried their hand in feeding what became a growing and even lucrative market in the 20th century.
+Many small companies tried their hand at feeding what became a growing and even lucrative market in the 20th century.
 Some, such as the Clinton of Huron County (1912) and the Kennedy (1909-10) in Preston, disappeared quickly.
 The Tudhope (1908-13), the Autocar, the EMF and the Kennedy – all from Orillia, and the McLaughlin from Oshawa sold to the Carriage Factories Limited of Orillia, Ontario, also followed this same route into oblivion – although the Mclaughlin Automotive Company was absorbed by General motors ca 1918.

 Guelph, too had its own venture into automobile production.
 Gilson Manufacturing Company and the Jules Motor Company offered Guelphites the chance to purchase a Canadian-made machine.
 In fact, while neither company ever emerged as even a minor competitor to Ford, they are evidence of an interest in what was then still a novel form of transportation in Guelph.